Capture, produce and live stream sporting events with multiple camera angles and instant replay.

 The graphics were created by using Adobe After Effects.
 The production used the Multi View in vMix to layer the animated XAML on top of the transparent MOV files.
 They also created they own application that reads the live match statistics which means they were able to seperately control the graphics from vMix using the API.
 The matches were then streamed out to the International Korfball Federation's (IKF.org) YouTube channel and also displayed on the arena's large screens.

-Click the image to see their full setup! -->
+Click the image below see their full setup!

 Video production for korfball events has allowed the sport to grow and to be seen by a much wider audience.
 Through vMix, the production teams are able create professional broadcasts for high profile events such as the world championships.
 The flexibility of vMix allows them to produce and stream a local club but also larger events where television stations take the vMix Output for broadcast!
 Brian, the head producer of the Korfbal Finale notes, "vMix proves itself time after time that it is extremely suitable for broadcasting sports and it is by far the best and most advanced live video streaming software.
 The limitless possibilities of vMix enable us to keep improving the experience of our viewers."